Castlemaine Hideaway in the Trees … the name says it all

-This property is managed by ellecor Holiday Home Management.
-I'm happy to answer your questions to ensure the property is a good fit for your needs and can also provide you with a quote as the Stayz calculator is often incorrect.
+This property is proudly managed by ellecor Holiday Home Management.
+The calendar is live, reflecting the true availability of the Castlemaine Hideaway.
+I'm happy to answer your questions to ensure the property is a good fit for your needs.

 Follow ellecor on social media for discounts and last minute offers on our properties.

 I look forward to hearing from you.
-Lauren, Director of ellecor Holiday Home Management
+Lauren, ellecor Holiday Home Management

-Upon confirmation of booking guests will receive a house manual via email.
-This outlines all of the information required when planning and during your stay.
+Upon confirmation of booking guests will receive a house manual which outlines all of the information required when planning and during your stay.